 Public Comments

-Community inputs on the FY14 Draft Operating Plan and Budget reveal numerous concerns about ICANN financial issues, including calls for more clarified reporting and/or a different approach to the organization’s budget-setting processes.
+Community input on the FY14 Draft Operating Plan and Budget reveal numerous concerns about ICANN financial issues, including calls for more clarified reporting and/or a different approach to the organization’s budget-setting processes.
+Some comments spoke to broader financial accountability and transparency concerns.
 Based on the staff summary of the public comments, the key issues included:

 expenses and budgets for AC/SOs (see references # 4, 7,8,26, 75, 78, 79);